Local Funding 2026

 How will VUSD overcome the lack of state funding?

 Local funding is needed to fix or replace decaying schools and classrooms with safe, modern classrooms that support quality academics and student success in college and careers.
-VUSD is considering a potential school bond measure for the November 2024 ballot, which would raise $364 million for school upgrades, by levying 4 cents per $100 in assessed (not market) value.
+VUSD is considering a potential school bond measure for the November 2026 ballot, which would raise over $500 million for school upgrades, without increasing current tax rates.

 What projects could a bond measure fund?